Zohair-coder/Drexel-Course-Availability-Notifier/README.md

 Now rename the CONFIG_DEV.txt file to CONFIG.txt.

-Next, install the dependencies using the following commands:
+Next, install the dependencies by executing this command on the terminal:

 ```
 pip install requests bs4 ssl email tabulate